NaturalSelectionLabs/hexo-deployer-rss3/README.md

 2. What if I don't have any IPFS gateway accounts ?

-    You can manually choose whether publish to IPFS or not by changing `deploy` field.
+    You can manually choose whether publish to IPFS or not by changing `ipfs/deploy` field.

     We also provide one pair of api key for you to enjoy RSS3, which has been provided in below demo.